hpan56/python-learning/projects/p3/README.md

 ### Function 5: `extrapolate(agency, year1, year2, year3)`

-This function should compute the average change per year from the data from `year1` to `year2` for `agency`, using your previous function for finding average change.
-It then returns the predicted spending in `year3`, assuming spending continues increasing (or decreasing) by the same constant amount each year.
+This function computes the average change per year from the data from `year1` to `year2` for `agency`.
+It then returns the predicted spending in `year3`, assuming spending continues changing by the same constant amount each year.
 We don't have anything for you to copy for this one (you need to write it from scratch).

 As an example, suppose spending in 2016 (year1) is 100 and spending in 2018 (year2) is 120.
 The average increase is 10 per year.
 So we